vg-json-data/sm-json-data/strats.md

   - "controlled" refers to movement type $12, which occurs when jumping using Spring Ball while rolling on the ground (e.g. from a mockball).
 In this state it is possible to control the height of each bounce by releasing jump.
   - "uncontrolled" refers to movement type $13, which occurs when performing a lateral mid-air morph high enough that the morph animation completes before landing and bouncing.
 This state also occurs when rolling off of a ledge (e.g. after a mockball).
 In this state, Samus' horizontal speed will reach a slightly higher value, and without the need for a longer landing platform to accelerate on.
 However, it will not be possible to control the height of the bounce.

-A `comeInWithSpringBallBounce` entrance condition must match with a `leaveWithSpringBallBounce` or `leaveWithMockball` on the other side of the door.
-The following requirements apply in both cases:
+A `comeInWithSpringBallBounce` entrance condition must match with a `leaveWithSpringBallBounce`, `leaveWithMockball`, or `leaveWithRunway` on the other side of the door.
+The following requirement applies in every case:
 - The `canSpringBallBounce` tech (including `Morph` and `SpringBall` items) is implicitly required.
-- The `blue` property of the exit condition must be "no" or "any".
-- `remoteAndLandingMinTiles` must contain at least one pair `(minRemoteLength, minLandingLength)` such that the effective length of the `remoteRunway` is at least `minRemoteLength` and the effective length of the `landingRunway` is at least `minLandingLength`.

 There are additional requirements depending on the exit condition:

 - A match with `leaveWithSpringBallBounce` has the following additional requirements:
   - The `movementType` of the exit condition must equal that of the entrance condition, or one of them must be "any".
   - If the `movementType` of either the exit condition or entrance condition is "controlled", then `canMockball` is required.
+  - `remoteAndLandingMinTiles` must contain at least one pair `(minRemoteLength, minLandingLength)` such that the effective length of the `remoteRunway` is at least `minRemoteLength` and the effective length of the `landingRunway` is at least `minLandingLength`.
+  - The `blue` property of the exit condition must be "no" or "any".
 - A match with `leaveWithMockball` has the following requirements:
   - The `movementType` of the entrance condition must be "controlled" or "any".
   - The `canMockball` tech is required.
+  - `remoteAndLandingMinTiles` must contain at least one pair `(minRemoteLength, minLandingLength)` such that the effective length of the `remoteRunway` is at least `minRemoteLength` and the effective length of the `landingRunway` is at least `minLandingLength`.
+  - The `blue` property of the exit condition must be "no" or "any".
+- A match with `leaveWithRunway` has the following requirements:
+  - The effective runway length must be at least `adjacentMinTiles`.
+  - If the previous room is heated, then `heatFrames` are included based on the time spent running in that room.
+The minimally required heat frames are calculated the same way as for `comeInRunning` (and `comeInJumping`).
+  - If the previous door environment is water, then `Gravity` is required.
+  - The `canMockball` tech (including `Morph` item) is required.

 ```json
 {